wix-incubator/sketch-symbol-legend/README.md

 ======= Blockers ========

-* [ ] Place legend to the bottom of artboard and perform shifts if needed.
+* [x] Place legend to the bottom of artboard and perform shifts if needed.
 The width of the legend artboard should be equal to the original artboard.
 * [x] Add bg color to legend indexes(make them looks like bages) and remove the "()".
-* [ ] Identify the wsr components by Library Name; if detached recursively go inside of folder and scan it for wsr components using same detection technique.
+* [x] Identify the wsr components by Library Name; if detached recursively go inside of folder and scan it for wsr components using same detection technique.
 * [x] Display all the overrides, even if in their default state.

 ======= None blockers ========

 * [x] Scan the components in the correct order, then apply the indexing respectively.
 * [x] In the legend artboard create one string with \n as separator, instead of multiple text labels because it affects the left sidebar in sketch.
-* [ ] [Prototyping and links](https://blog.zeplin.io/flows-in-zeplin-round-one-c56550f23f0f) between legend indexes and legend
+* [ ] [Prototyping and links](https://blog.zeplin.io/flows-in-zeplin-round-one-c56550f23f0f) between legend indexes and legend (POC is in the branch feature/prototyping-and-links)

 ## Important links: